 Plastic boxes for silkworm rearing in the first instars.
 Plastic nets to clean the bedding are visible, too (Source / Sericulture laboratory of CREA - Padua)

 Typical beds for large-scale rearing of early larval stages.
-The structures are consist of a wooden frame to which a wire netting is secured and cov- (Source / Sericulture laboratory of CREA - Padua)
+The structures are consist of a wooden frame to which a wire netting is secured and covered with raw paper (Source / Sericulture laboratory of CREA - Padua)